ethereum/trin/README.md

                                               [possible values: http, ipc]
 ```

-## RPC Methods
+## Custom RPC Methods
 - `discv5_nodeInfo`     Returns the ENR of the client
-- `web3_clientVersion`  Returns the current version of Trin being run
+- `discv5_routingTableInfo`     Returns the list of discovery peers that have recently been available

-- `eth_blockNumber `    Returns the current block number from the tip fo the chain (as provided by Infura at present)
+See https://eth.wiki/json-rpc/API#json-rpc-methods for other standard methods that are implemented.
+Most of the currently proxy to Infura.

 ## Gotchas